North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 A person who has completed the G.S.
 14-409.42 rights-restoration procedure is not disqualified under (b)(6), even though the adjudication remains on record.

-This is one of the points where the North Carolina rule is broader than the federal floor.
+This is one of the points where the North Carolina state rule is broader than the federal floor.
 Read the two side by side:

 These four subdivisions are read as a group.
 They reach a person "adjudicated guilty of or received a prayer for judgment continued or suspended sentence for" specified misdemeanors.
 The structure has a default rule and three categorical sub-bars:

-(b)(8): the default with a three-year lookback.
-Misdemeanor crimes of violence under Article 8 of Chapter 14 (the assault chapter), except a violation of G.S.
-14-33(a), plus a specific list of enumerated weapons-related and public-disorder misdemeanors, when the conviction falls within three years prior to the application.
-The enumerated list is G.S.
-14-226.1, 14-258.1, 14-269.2, 14-269.3, 14-269.4, 14-269.6, 14-277, 14-277.1, 14-277.2, 14-283 (excluding fireworks exempted under G.S.
-14-414), 14-288.2, 14-288.4(a)(1), 14-288.6, 14-288.9, former 14-288.12, former 14-288.13, former 14-288.14, 14-415.21(b), and 14-415.26(d).
+(b)(8) - the default with three-year lookback.
+Misdemeanor crimes of violence under Article 8 of Chapter 14 (the assault chapter), plus a specific list of enumerated weapons-related and public-disorder misdemeanors, within three years prior to the application.
+The list includes (with the topic-archive text controlling): G.S.
+14-226.1, 14-258.1, 14-269.2, 14-269.3, 14-269.4, 14-269.6, 14-277, 14-277.1, 14-277.2, 14-283 (excluding fireworks exempted under § 14-414), 14-288.2, 14-288.4(a)(1), 14-288.6, 14-288.9, former 14-288.12, former 14-288.13, former 14-288.14, 14-415.21(b), and 14-415.26(d).

-(b)(8a): a categorical bar with no lookback for a defined list.
+(b)(8a) - permanent (no lookback) bar for a defined list.
 A misdemeanor of violence under G.S.
-14-33(c)(1), 14-33(c)(2), 14-33(c)(3), 14-33(d), 14-277.3A, 14-318.2, 14-134.3, 50B-4.1, or former G.S.
+14-32.5, 14-33(c)(1), 14-33(c)(2), 14-33(c)(3), 14-33(d), 14-277.3A, 14-318.2, 14-134.3, 50B-4.1, or former G.S.
 14-277.3.
-This list includes aggravated simple-assault grades under 14-33(c) and (d), stalking under 14-277.3A, domestic criminal trespass under 14-134.3, and violation of a domestic violence protective order under 50B-4.1.
-Critically, there is no three-year lookback.
-A conviction or qualifying disposition under any (b)(8a) statute is a permanent CHP disqualifier.
+The list captures domestic-violence assaults (14-32.5), specific aggravated simple-assault grades (14-33(c)(1)-(3)), assault on a female (14-33(d)), assault on persons employed at a state institution (14-318.2), stalking (14-277.3A), assault in the course of a 50B violation (50B-4.1), and an enumerated trespass statute.
+Critically: no three-year lookback.
+A conviction under any (b)(8a) statute is a permanent CHP disqualifier.

-The boundary line: (b)(8) bars are time-limited (three-year lookback); (b)(8a), (b)(8b), and (b)(8c) bars are categorical and permanent.
+The boundary line: (b)(8) bars are time-limited (3-year lookback); (b)(8a), (b)(8b), and (b)(8c) bars are categorical and permanent.

-The trigger conditions are in G.S.
-50B-3.1(a):
+The trigger conditions are in § 50B-3.1(a):

 "(a) Required Surrender of Firearms. - Upon issuance of an emergency or ex parte order pursuant to this Chapter, the court shall order the defendant to surrender to the sheriff all firearms, machine guns, ammunition, permits to purchase firearms, and permits to carry concealed firearms that are in the care, custody, possession, ownership, or control of the defendant if the court finds any of the following factors: